HenrySpeaker/CaptionEditor/README.md

 ### Setting up the conversions JSON file
 The conversions file will contain the text conversions to be applied, as well as optional offset and cutoff values.

 A negative offset value will make each caption appear earlier by the specified number of milliseconds and a positive value will make them appear later.
 If an offset value is not included, no offset will be applied.

+A negative cutoff value will not cut off any captions, but a zero or positive cutoff value will cut off captions after the specified number of seconds.
 If a cutoff value is not included, no cutoff will be applied.

-Note: A negative cutoff value will not cut off any captions, but a zero or positive cutoff value will cut off captions after the specified number of seconds.

 The conversions file must be a JSON file.
 This is an example that demonstrates the structure:
 ```